ruggeri/tech-notes/randos/automotive/suspension.md

   - Both can be configured (on adjustable forks anyway).
 The rebound is normally set at the top of the fork, and the compression will be set at the bottom of the fork.
+  - I believe the shim system means valves that open under different speeds of fork compression/extension ("slider" speed).
+I believe "shim" damping is the same as "cartridge".
 - There are fancy systems that even let you set damping at different levels for different velocities of shocks!
 - https://www.youtube.com/watch?v=mRWmClH0bC0